Typability and Type Inference in Atomic Polymorphism: Introduction

 (Ti) Given a term $M$ such that (Typ) admits an affirmative answer find a procedure to generate types $A$ and type environments $\Gamma$ such that $\Gamma \vdash M:A$.\\

 Having an effective procedure for (Typ) the formulation above is readily seen to be equivalent to the standard formulation. \\

-It has recently been proven \cite{CP} that type inhabitation remains undecidable even in a very weak fragment of system $\F$ (known as system $\Fat$ or atomic polymorphism \cite{Ferreira06,FerreiraFerreira13}) where only atomic instantiations are allowed.
+It has recently been proven~\cite{CP} that type inhabitation remains undecidable even in a very weak fragment of system~$\F$ (known as system~$\Fat$ or atomic polymorphism~\cite{Ferreira06,FerreiraFerreira13}) where only atomic instantiations are allowed.

-What about typability and type inference for $\Fat$?
+What about typability and type inference for~$\Fat$?
 Is typability decidable?
 Can we obtain an algorithm for type inference?
 In this paper we show that typability is decidable and we give a procedure for type inference.

-In analyzing the typing properties of $\Fat$, the system is considered not in its original Church style formulation (in which case they are trivial) but in Curry style variants where terms do not come with full type annotation.
+In analyzing the typing properties of~$\Fat$, the system is considered not in its original Church style formulation (in which case they are trivial) but in Curry style variants where terms do not come with full type annotation.

 The paper is structured as follows.
-In the next section we recall the system involved in the present study: system $\Fat$.
-In Section \ref{Wells} we show that typability is decidable for $\Fat$ in the \emph{Curry style}.
-In Section \ref{Curry} we show that typability for $\Fat$ in the \emph{Polymorphic Curry style} is also decidable, the proof also furnishing a procedure for type inference restricted to \emph{redundant} typings.
-In Section \ref{non_redundant} we analyze non-redundant typability, show how we can check for such typings and generate them if they exist.
-In Section 5 it is remarked that the results of Section 4 easily carry over to a general method for type inference for Polymorphic Curry style $\Fat$.
+In the next section we recall the system involved in the present study: system~$\Fat$.

+In Section~\ref{Wells} we show that typability is decidable for~$\Fat$ in \emph{Curry style} (according to the terminology of~\cite{undec}[p.122] for~$\F$).
+In Section~\ref{Curry} we show that typability for~$\Fat$ in the \emph{Polymorphic Curry style} (in which terms contain additional polymorphic typing information) is also decidable, the proof also furnishing a procedure for type inference restricted to \emph{redundant} typings.
+In Section~\ref{non_redundant} we analyze non-redundant typability, show how we can check for such typings and generate them if they exist.
+In Section 5 it is remarked that the results of Section 4 yield as a particular case a method for type inference for Polymorphic Curry style $\Fat$.
 This section also contains various other remarks and considerations about future work.